ShadauxCat/CATSFC/README.md

 This is because the directory display does not handle more than 512 files.

 To add cheats to the menu in a game, first load the game, then use the Cheats menu's "Load a cheat file" option.
-The option can be touched using the Touch Screen, but does not activate the menu.
-So press A.

 # Frame skipping